ms-iot/content/en-US/win10/samples/MockAdapterTutorial.md

 1. Connect your Raspberry Pi2 to the LAN
 2. Connect power to start the Raspberry Pi2
-3. Verify that the PC can access the Raspberry Pi2 with the Windows IoT Core Watcher
+3. Verify that the PC can access the Raspberry Pi2 with the Windows 10 IoT Core Dashboard

 ## Run the Mock Adapter in Visual Studio